-What Is a Tier 2 Sex Offender?
+What is a Tier 2 Sex Offender?

-Since the Adam Walsh Act was enacted into law, Michigan has been classifying registered sex offenders (people listed on the sex offender registry) in three different levels – tier I sex offenders, tier 2 sex offenders, and tier III sex offenders.
-Tier I sex offenders are associated with a less serious sex offense, while the most serious sex offenses fall into tier III sex offenders.
+Since the Adam Walsh Act was enacted into law, Michigan has been classifying registered sex offenders (people listed on the sex offender registry) in three different levels – Tier I sex offender, Tier II sex offender, and Tier III sex offender.

-- The specific sex offense committed,
+- The specific sex offense committed

 - The possibility of the perpetrator committing the very same sex offense again

 While you may not have had a sex crime conviction yet, understanding what this tier entails can help you handle the situation better should you face a sex crime charge.

-What Is A Tier 2 Sex Offender?
+What is a Tier 2 Sex Offender?

 - Accosting, enticing, or soliciting a minor aged 16 and below for immoral purposes Mich.
 Comp.
 Laws § 145a